9 Ways to Reduce the Look of Lip WrinklesJuly 28, 2023

 Be Gentle on Your Skin

-Your skin can go through a lot of wear and tear, so make sure you’re giving it the TLC it deserves often.
-When washing your face, make sure you’re not intensely scrubbing or rubbing.
-Use light circular motions, and don’t forget to use gentle cleansers to avoid stripping your skin of moisture.
+Your skin can go through a lot of wear and tear from the environment and products, so make sure you’re giving it the TLC it deserves.
+When washing your face, use a gentle touch instead of harsh scrubbing or rubbing: Use light circular motions, and choose gentle cleansers to avoid stripping your skin of moisture.
 We recommend the CeraVe Hydrating Facial Cleanser, which contains ceramides to help replenish the skin’s moisture barrier.

 Get Some Rest